rocky-linux/infrastructure/architecture/monitoring/README.md

 Likewise, I do not see Logging as directly related.
 A separate stack is necessary for that.
 Loki would perhaps be a good solution that could use the same Grafana instance.
 ELK and Graylog are also worth considering.

+## Responsablities

+The monitoring team canot realistically be responsible for how every single is monitored.
+Prometheus has a huge library of exporters for almost everything.

+The monitoring team can be responsible for ensuring that the infrastructure is available to the application/infrastructure teams.
+Also that knowledge of how to be added to that infrastucture is suitably shared.

+It falls on the application teams themselves to find a suitable exporter, add it to the Prometheus server and write the necessary alerts, queries and dashboards.
+Obviously, we will help as much as we can, but please don't ask me to learn the internals of FreeIPA for example.